To be considered for enrollment for the primary care pain fellowship, applicants must complete an application. Apply here »

-Train the Trainers: Primary Care Pain Management Fellowship
+Train the Trainer: Primary Care Pain Management Fellowship

 Expanding and optimizing the chronic pain management workforce

-Although primary care providers have traditionally had limited formal training in chronic pain management, they deliver the majority of the pain care in the United States.
-The UC Davis Train-the-Trainer Primary Care Pain Management Fellowship provides a 10-month, multidisciplinary, evidence-based educational program for providers who wish to become expert clinicians and teachers in primary care pain management.
-This fellowship was designed for practicing clinicians, and provides the opportunity to continue to work in their current practice while they receive the training, mentorship and resources needed to lead their primary care community to improve the practice of safe and effective pain management.
+Although primary care providers traditionally had limited formal training in chronic pain management, they deliver the majority of the pain care in the United States.
+The UC Davis Train the Trainer Primary Care Pain Management Fellowship provides a 10-month, multidisciplinary, evidence-based educational program for providers who wish to become expert clinicians and teachers in primary care pain management.
+This fellowship is designed for practicing clinicians and provides the opportunity to continue to work in their current practice while they receive the training, mentorship and resources needed to lead their primary care community to improve the practice of safe and effective pain management.
 This fellowship is not an ACGME-approved fellowship and learning takes place outside of traditional work hours.

-- Fellowship participants learn how to teach the concepts, theories and practices learned to their primary care colleagues in their communities, networks and region.
+- Skills to teach the concepts, theories and practices learned to their colleagues

 Fellowship curriculum highlights